-Hawker stall Fu Ji Fried Kway Teow shutters after owner dies on March 18
+‘Served his last plate of kway teow on March 18’: Fu Ji Fried Kway Teow shutters after owner dies

 Online tributes poured in following the news of his death and stall closure.

-Facebook user Don Leow wrote a tribute which he posted on the Hawkers United – Dabao 2020, describing Mr Song’s cooking as “old-school frying of char kway teow” and saying it had a nostalgic taste which was more savoury than sweet.
+Facebook user Don Leow posted a tribute on Hawkers United – Dabao 2020, describing Mr Song’s cooking as “old-school frying of char kway teow” and saying it had a nostalgic taste which was more savoury than sweet.

 He added: “This is a tribute to the late Uncle Song.
 You are part of heritage food legacy – gone but not forgotten.”